lex-fmt/core/docs/dev/issues/203-extended-marker-normalization.md

 ## Definition Of Done
 - Extend the formatter's list context to capture parsed segments for the entire ancestral path, not just the first item's overall style.
-- When `normalize_list_markers` is true and a list is `Form::Extended`, synthesize normalized markers from that structured state instead of copying the raw text.
+- When `normalize_seq_markers` is true and a list is `Form::Extended`, synthesize normalized markers from that structured state instead of copying the raw text.
 - Document the normalization rules for mixed-style segments and add tests covering numeric, alphabetic, roman, and mixed extended markers.

 ## Verification